Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Benchmarking Simulations and Quantum Hardware Implementations

-In this section, we discuss the results of the VQCFD algorithm, where we solve for the ground state of the NLSE (Eq. (\ref{EQ:Schrodinger})).
-First, we consider the noiseless (noisy) settings in Sec. \ref{Sec:Noiseless_Simulations} (\ref{Sec:Noisy_Simulations}) and employ the quantum assembly language (QASM) simulator of the Qiskit \cite{Anis2021} platform.
-Then, we turn our attention to digital, gate-based quantum hardware simulations of pre-trained quantum circuits on superconducting IBM Q devices in Sec. \ref{Sec:Device_Demonstration}, where we utilize the ibmq-kolkata and ibmq-mumbai devices.
+In this section, we discuss the results of the variational algorithm, where we solve for the ground state of the time-independent nonlinear Schr\"{o}dinger equation described in Sec. \ref{Sec:NLSE_example}.
+First, we consider the noiseless (noisy) settings in Sec. \ref{Sec:Noiseless_Simulations} (\ref{Sec:Noisy_Simulations}) and simulate small-size instances of the problem using the Qiskit platform \cite{Anis2021}.
+In these simulations, we utilize qasm-simulator to compute the cost function values and to determine the trial state probabilities.
+Since quantum state amplitudes are not directly accessible on a quantum device, the state infidelity is estimated by the residual sum of the state probabilities throughout this work.
+Then, we turn our attention to digital, gate-based quantum hardware implementation of pre-trained quantum circuits on superconducting IBM Q devices in Sec. \ref{Sec:Device_Demonstration}, where we utilize the ibmq-kolkata and ibmq-mumbai devices.
 Across all simulations, we consider $0.1$ million shots per circuit and adopt the COBYLA optimizer \cite{Powell1994, Powell1998, Powell2007}.
-To prepare the trial state, we consider a real-amplitude ansatz.
-The ansatz consists of $l$ number of layers where each layer consists of a single-qubit $R_{y}$ gate applied on each qubit followed by a sequence of controlled-NOT (CNOT) gates as depicted in Fig. \ref{Fig:HEA_Noiseless}(a).
+To prepare the trial state, we consider a real-amplitude ansatz shown in Fig. \ref{Fig:HEA_Noiseless}(a).
+The ansatz consists of $l$ number of layers where each layer consists of a single-qubit $R_{y}$ gate applied to every qubit followed by a sequence of controlled-NOT (CNOT) gates as depicted in Fig. \ref{Fig:HEA_Noiseless}(a).
 Following the last layer, we apply $R_{y}$ gates to each qubit again such that the ansatz consists of $n(l+1)$ single-qubit gates and variational parameters and $(n-1)l$ CNOT gates.
-This ansatz transforms the probability amplitudes within the $2^{n}$-dimensional real space of the nonlinear problem.
+This ansatz transforms the state amplitudes within the $2^{n}$-dimensional real space of the nonlinear problem.